ke-sun/starter-academic/content/project/Autonomous-Driving/index.md

 ---

 This is an on-going research project funded by Qualcomm.
-The goal of the project is advance the motion/behavior planning algorithms for self-driving vehicles.
+The goal of the project is to advance the motion/behavior planning algorithms for self-driving vehicles.

 As an initial step, we made the following assumptions to make the problem more accessible: